Associate Professor, Asian Languages and Cultures; Associate Director of the Terasaki Center for Japanese Studies

 290 Royce Hall - Box 951540

 Campus Mail Code: 154003

 Keywords: Japan, Japanese Literature

-Seiji M. Lippit received his A.B. in literature from Harvard University and his Ph.D. in Japanese literature from Columbia University.
-He teaches courses on modern literature and film.
+Seiji M. Lippit teaches courses on modern literature and film.
 His research interests include modernism, mass culture, urban space, minority literature, as well as representations of decolonization, occupation, and the transformation of national consciousness in postwar Japan.
-His publications include Topographies of Japanese Modernism (Columbia UP, 2002), an examination of modernist fiction in the 1920s and 30s, and the edited volume The Essential Akutagawa (Marsilio, 1999), an anthology of writings by the celebrated writer Akutagawa Ryûnosuke.
-He is currently working on a book project on literature of the immediate postwar period that focuses on representations of urban space in the wake of empire’s collapse.
+His publications include Topographies of Japanese Modernism (Columbia UP, 2002), an examination of modernist fiction in 1920s and 30s Japan, as well as the edited volume The Essential Akutagawa (Marsilio, 1999), an anthology of writings by the celebrated writer Akutagawa Ryūnosuke.
+He also edited the translation of contemporary philosopher and cultural critic Kojin Karatani's History and Repetition (Columbia UP, 2011).
+He is currently working on a book project entitled Postwar Tokyo: Capital of a Ruined Empire that examines the cultures of decolonization in Tokyo in the wake of empire’s collapse.
+Lippit received his A.B. in Literature from Harvard University and his PhD in Japanese literature from Columbia University.